Event Info

 Before registering for the Kansas Senior Games, please read the official rules and policies here.

 • If numbers are conducive, athletes will be divided into pools within their age divisions.
 Within each pool a preliminary round-robin tournament will be played.
-At the conclusion of the preliminary round-robin, the top 8 players will advance and play a single round-robin championship.
-If entries are not conducive, a double elimination tournament will be played within the age division.
+If entries are not conducive, a double round robin or double elimination tournament will be played within the age division.
 Age divisions may be combined dependent on registrations.

 • Championship rounds will be decided by win/loss record.
-Count-all scoring (without bonus points for each match won) will be used.
-First place ties will play a 30 shoe playoff game to decide 1st and 2nd place.
+Count-all scoring will be used.
+First place ties will play a playoff game to decide 1st and 2nd place.
 All other ties will be decided by head-to-head competition (who beat who between the tied participants) and then by points scored if still tied.

 • Shoes shall be pitched from alternate ends of the court at stakes 40 feet apart, except as modified herein.
-Women 50-74 will pitch a distance of 30 feet.
-Women in age divisions 75+ will pitch a minimum distance of 20 feet.
-Men 50-69 will pitch a distance of 40 feet.
-Men in age divisions 70+ will pitch a minimum distance of 30 feet.
+NHPA distance rules will be followed.
+Women <65 will pitch a distance of 27ft.
+Women >64 will pitch from 20ft.
+Men <65 will pitch from 37ft and men >64 will pitch from 27ft.

 • Shoes must be within six inches of the stake to be scored.
-A shoe that first strikes the ground outside the target area (if using portable raised pits, the box that makes up the pit sides is considered to be outside the target area) or rebounds from the backboard cannot be scored, nor can any shoe thrown from an invalid position.
-Such shoes may be removed from the target area on the request of the opponent.
+A shoe that first strikes the concrete outside the target area is considered a foul shoe and cannot be scored.
+Such shoes must be removed if the lay could affect the opponents scoring ability.
 A shoe landing in the area and breaking is not scored; it is removed and another pitch taken.
 A "ringer” is a shoe that encircles the stake so that a straight edge could touch the two tips of horseshoe without touching the stake.

 Event Website, Registration and Management Powered by RaceReach